krishmittal21/BokuTasks/README.md

 # Boku Tasks

-"Boku Tasks" is a task management iOS application developed by Krish Mittal using Swift 5 and SwiftUI, with Firebase Authentication (Auth) and Firebase Storage integration.
+Note: This is my first App and was made for the sole purpose of learning "Boku Tasks" is a task management iOS application developed by Krish Mittal using Swift 5 and SwiftUI, with Firebase Authentication (Auth) and Firebase Storage integration.
 The app provides users with a seamless experience for organizing their tasks efficiently, including features such as task status organization as "To-Do" or "Done", and a calendar view for easy task visualization.

 <p align="center">